nais/doc/content/redis.md

 ```

+#### Redis metrics (Grafana)

+We have a semi-working dashboard for the Redis-sentinel setup for Naisd, visit [Redis Prometheus](https://grafana.adeo.no/d/MhjMYpmik/prometheus-redis) dashboard on Grafana.

 ### Naiserator

 In Naiserator you are required to manually start your Redis-storage.
 Luckily this is easily done with `kubectl apply -f redis-config.yaml` sing the config below.